polkadot-developers/polkadot-docs/develop/blockchains/maintenance/storage-migrations.md

     --8<-- 'code/develop/blockchains/maintenance/storage-migrations/example-1.rs'
     ```

-- **Changing data representation** - modifying the representation of the stored data, even if the size appears unchanged, requires a migration to ensure the runtime can properly interpret the existing values
+- **Changing data representation** - modifying the representation of the stored data, even if the size appears unchanged, requires a migration to ensure the runtime can correctly interpret the existing values

     ```rust
     --8<-- 'code/develop/blockchains/maintenance/storage-migrations/example-2.rs'